yash755/PushBotsExample/README.md

 # PushBotsExample
 Full Implementation of Push Bots

-####Note you can run it without any changes also,but in that case my GCM Sender ID & GCM API Key will be used.

 ##First Refer to https://pushbots.com/developer/docs/android for creating Create GCM Sender ID & GCM API Key

 ## Also make new project on PushBot to get AppID